mlbowser/journal2020/content/Journal_2020.md

 [60327151](https://www.inaturalist.org/observations/60327151)), so it
 has already escaped out of Canoe Lake.

+![Reed canarygrass at the beaver dam in Sucker Creek below Sucker Lake.](2020-09-18_reed_canrygrass_at_Sucker_Creek.jpg)
+Reed canarygrass at the beaver dam in Sucker Creek below Sucker Lake.

 Below the culvert I saw some silver salmon (iNaturalist:
 [60327513](https://www.inaturalist.org/observations/60327513)) and
 collected a rams horn snail (iNaturalist: